-- Exams will be taken in Blackboard, within a 36 hour window ~ For example: Saturday 8:00 am Sunday 8:00 pm. - ✓ Exams must be taken in one sitting, within the given amount of time (e.g. 60 minutes). - ✓ Instructor reserves the right to administer exam in proctored setting, should it be deemed necessary.
+- ✓ Exams will be taken in Blackboard on designated days, within a specific window of time, usually between Saturday 8:00 and Sunday midnight. - ✓ Exams must be taken in one sitting, within the given amount of time (e.g. 60 minutes). - ✓ Instructor reserves the right to administer the exam in a proctored setting, should it be deemed necessary.